-Advancing Yourself with AP Classes
+Advancing Yourself With AP Classes

+Achieving an AP Exam score of 3 or higher may allow incoming freshmen to skip introductory college courses or gain credit toward graduation.
 The College Board reports that nearly all colleges and universities in the U.S. offer credit, advanced placement, or both based on your AP scores.

 Earning college credit before you even step foot on campus freshman year can be a great way to save money on future college classes in the long run.
 You might even be able to graduate early, which could mean thousands of dollars in savings depending on which university you attend.
 Of course, there are fees to take the AP Exams, but that amount may be offset by the amount of credit hours you’re able to gain if you score well.

-Picking up a Part-time or Summer Job
+Picking up a Part-Time or Summer Job

 Managing Expenses by Budgeting

+When making a college budget, make sure you research what things like books, transportation, rent, and groceries are going to cost in the area.
 You can then look at what you might be able to cut in order to save more, like smaller meal plans, off-campus housing, renting used textbooks, or taking the bus rather than bringing your car.

 Switching up Your Savings Account